ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

    For an explanation, see the analogous step for Vim/Neovim above.

-1. Then define the following Vimscript function, also in `ftplugin/tex.vim`:
+1. Then define the following Vimscript function in the same config file:

    ```vim
    function! s:TexFocusVim(delay_ms) abort